Frost-group/pathintegraldynamics/JuliaPathIntegralMethods/README.md

 Some interesting things to try :

-- [x] Reimplement a spin-boson model
+- [x] Reimplement a spin-boson model in QuantumDynamics

-- [ ] Reimplement a Tully model (no clue how; there's no surface hopping method...Hamiltonian not straightforward in this frame).
+- [ ] Reimplement a Tully model in QuantumDynamics (no clue how; there's no surface hopping method...Hamiltonian not straightforward in this frame).

 - [x] Compare QuAPI with SMatPI + QuAPI from PathSum (Matches most when kmax = 1 in QuantumDynamics ; Is PathSum SMatPI + QuAPI non-Markovian??)